Features in Detail

 Personal Statistics

-A calendar heatmap, a monthly overview and goal progress summarize the recorded data.
+A calendar heatmap, a monthly overview and goal progress summarise the recorded data.
 Trends across longer periods become visible at a glance.
-The analysis spans all categories and devices.
+The analysis covers all categories and devices.
+Day, week, month and year boundaries are calculated in the wearer's own time zone rather than Swiss time, so the analysis is correct outside Switzerland as well.

 Orgasm Tracking